 Recipe – Black Lentil Soup for Joyful Nights & Better Sleep

 Stir-fry onion with a bit of olive oil, mushrooms, and garlic.
-If you want, add vegetable stock or some carrots, celery, and parsnips and water.
+If you want, add vegetable stock or some carrots, celery, parsnips, and water.
 Add cooked black lentils.
 In addition to a quarter-half teaspoon of freshly ground nutmeg/mace, I add the following spices: chili powder, ginger, cumin, coriander seed, turmeric, and black pepper.
 Add some salt or fresh lemon juice, if you like.
 Sprinkle some parsley or dill on top and enjoy!

 5-15 grams (up to 1.5 tbsp) is considered a light dose.
 At this dosage, you may also experience visual distortions, closed-eye visuals, and auditory hallucinations, in addition to impairment of short-term memory, slurred speech, disorientation, and loss of coordination.